Satisfactory Academic Progress (SAP)

 When SAP appeals are approved at RRCC

-- Probation status will continue as long as you are meeting the above requirements or until you are again meeting SAP standards.
+• Probation status will continue as long as you are meeting the above requirements or until you are again meeting SAP standards.
+This status is reviewed at the end of every semester and you will be notified of your SAP status for the upcoming semester via your student email account.

-- Note that the Appeals Committee’s decision applies to the current or upcoming semester and cannot be applied retroactively.
+• Note that the Appeal Committee’s decision applies to the current or upcoming semester and cannot be applied retroactively.

 When SAP appeals are denied at RRCC, you have the following options:

-- Pay out of pocket for a minimum of six credit hours at RRCC (or another financial aid-eligible school**) and, after successfully passing all attempted courses, re-appeal at RRCC for the next semester.
+• Pay out of pocket for a minimum of six credit hours at RRCC (or another financial aid-eligible school***) and, after successfully passing all attempted courses with at least Cs or better, re-appeal at RRCC for the next semester.

 **Upon successful completion of courses taken at another financial aid-eligible school, you could request to transfer the credits to RRCC.
 You would need to then request that the Financial Aid Office re-evaluate your SAP status to determine if you are now meeting the SAP standards.
 If you do meet the standards, you would not have to submit an appeal and your RRCC SAP status will be updated.